Skip the complexity of traditional wire transfers with EximPe's smart payment solutions

 While not required by customs, an SLI helps ensure that all parties involved in shipping are on the same page.

-An export license, issued by the government, may be necessary for exporting goods based on the type of products and their destinations.
-This license authorizes the export of specific items and ensures compliance with export control regulations.
+An export license issued by the government may be required for exporting goods, depending on the type of products and their destinations.
+It allows the exportation of specific items and complies with export control laws.

 Usually used as an advance bill on any sale before it materializes, a proforma invoice carries all the anticipations about costs and conditions without claiming payment.
 It helps a buying party, and the selling party negotiates before actual sale materialization.